chloealbright/DevHiveMind/Architecture/System Design/Instagram design.md

 access other services that use aoi to return info based on your input like a user id

-You can say say you dont know about this but my idea is .....
+You can say you don't know about this but my idea is .....

 -> this will distribute to different servers pools